 Our tours are perfect if you are travelling solo and would like to meet other people and travel in a group.
 You will get to meet other international travellers and get taken to the best locations in the country with an experienced guide.
 Most of our tours specifically cater for all age groups and are a really popular option due to meeting other people, getting day-to-day activities, hotel check-ins, selected meals, accommodation and also transport/guides included in the price.
 Don't worry if you are slightly older, most tours accept all ages.

+On guided tours to Machu Picchu you will get a safe and structured trip taking you to the heart of the Inca civilization.
 We have a selection of tours for all budgets, so whether you are looking to explore on the cheap or you have a bit more money to spend you will be able to find a trip to match your interests.
 Our website features lots of cheap tours allowing you to discover the highlights of the Inca Trail and not break the bank.
 If you would like to see Macu Picchu and are short of time / money you can also take a day trip on the train.

 You're visiting Peru, and obviously Machu Picchu is a definite must.
 Don't panic, there is no need to pre-book your trip to this historical wonder, almost every tour company offers trips there on a daily basis at more competitive prices, and soon you'll want a top that says "I've been to Machu Picchu, please leave me alone!".
 But it's still good to have an idea of how you want to get to Machu Picchu, whether it's a one day trip by train, a 3 or 4 day Jungle Trek, a 5 day Salkantay Trek, or of course the famous Inca Trail.